 The diagram illustrates key points about how MATLAB resolves function calls for code generation:

 Searches two paths, the code generation path and the MATLAB path

-Attempts to compile functions unless the code generation software determines that it should not compile them or you explicitly declare them to be extrinsic.
+Attempts to compile functions unless the code generator determines that it should not compile them or you explicitly declare them to be extrinsic.

-as described in Declaring MATLAB Functions as Extrinsic Functions.
-During simulation, the code generation
+coder.extrinsic, as described in Using the coder.extrinsic Construct.
+During simulation, the code generator

-software generates code for the call to an extrinsic function, but
+produces code for the call to an extrinsic function, but does not

-an output variable.
-Provided that the output does not change, code
+to an output variable.
+If the output does not change, code

 generation proceeds, but the extrinsic function is excluded from the